laradock/laradock/README.md

         volumes:
             - ../my-cool-app/:/var/www/laravel
 ```
-6 - Finallt go to the Usage section below again and do steps 2 and 4.
+6 - finally go to the Usage section below again and do steps 2 and 4.